Key Takeaways

 An added benefit of making an SEO schedule is that it puts a limit on how many hours you use and will prevent using too much time and getting lost in a single task.

-To start with, you can just make general entries marked as SEO in your calendar and when you are done with all the initial work of setting up and doing keyword research you can be more detailed and set up individual tasks as you see fit.
+To start with, you can just make general entries marked as SEO in your calendar, and when you are done with all the initial work of setting up and doing keyword research you can be more detailed and set up individual tasks as you see fit.

 The dedicated SEO time set up in your calendar will make a difference and help you keep on track while also allowing you to expand your SEO knowledge slowly, but regularly.